 § 2110 covers the requirements for nonload-bearing glass unit masonry elements in both interior and exterior walls.
-They are not to be used in fire walls, party walls, fire partitions, or smoke barriers.
+They are not to be used in fire walls. party walls, fire partitions, or smoke barriers.
 The exception to this section allows glass unit masonry having a minimum fire-resistance rating of 3/4 hour to be used as opening protectives or in fire partitions that are required to have a fire-resistance rating of 1 hour or less and do not enclose exit stairways or exit passageways.
-Detailed glass unit masonry design criteria are contained in the referenced standards: TMS 402/ ACI 530/ASCE 5, or TMS 403.
+Detailed glass unit masonry design criteria are contained in the referenced standards in TMS 402.
 The illustrations are for design principles.
 The precise requirements must be confirmed with the reference standards for detailed design criteria.